Crime Prevention Tips Don't be a victim

 Walk with someone.
 There is safety in numbers.
 Stay away from isolated areas.
 In buildings, avoid stairwells.
 If you commute by public transportation, try to sit near the driver, take an aisle seat, and arrange to have someone meet you at the bus stop to escort you home.
 Never fall asleep.
 Stay alert!
 Stay near streetlights when walking at night.
 Avoid alleys, parks, and dark parking lots.
 Protect your valuables.
 Hold your purse or backpack tightly and close to your body.
 Do not carry a purse or pack hanging from one shoulder.
 Do not carry large amounts of cash and carry your wallet in your front pocket, not the back one.
 Protect yourself with the clothing you wear.
 Clothing does matter because your first response to danger should be to get away.
 However, you can't run as fast in high heels or tight pants as you can in running shoes or clothing that is not confining.
 When driving your car, keep your doors locked and windows rolled up and keep your car in good repair.
 When you use the restroom, go with another person if possible; look carefully in corners before you enter the restroom and in stalls before you use them.

 Keep your doors locked when you are alone, night and day.
 Do not let strangers into your house or apartment.
 Do not leave a door unlocked for someone planning to come later.
 Never leave a door propped open.
 Do not pick up hitchhikers and do not hitchhike!
 Park your car in well-lighted areas if possible.
 Always check the back seat of your car before entering.
-Do not walk alone, remember to call the Department of Public Safety at 502-2911 for an escort.
+Do not walk alone; remember to call the Campus Police Department at 502-2911 for an escort.
 Do not give out information or directions to strangers.
 Report all suspicious activity on campus to the Campus Police 502-2911.
 Take a course in self-defense and personal empowerment.

-Many times, you may be required to travel on official business as a part of your job.
-When you are staying in an unfamiliar city, do not become a victim.
+Whether travelling on official business or for liesure, do not become a victim when you are staying in an unfamiliar city.
 Protect yourself by following these suggestions.

+Smoking is prohibited in college facilities.
 If you smoke, be sure ashes are cold before dumping them.
-Smoking in college facilities is prohibited.
 Remember to smoke only in designated areas.
 Never leave electrical appliances unattended when in use.
-Follow all campus rules about candles, incense, bottled gas, etc. Do not plug too many cords into one outlet!
-The result can be an overloaded circuit.
+Follow all campus rules about candles, incense, bottled gas, etc. To avoid overloaded circuits, do not plug too many cords into one outlet.
 Do not store flammable liquids in offices.
 Dispose of all trash properly so there is no chance of fire.
 Know where the fire extinguishers are located and how to use them.
 Know where the fire alarms are and, if there is a fire, pull the fire alarm immediately.
 Know where the fire exits are and be sure they can open easily and are free of clutter.

 Be realistic about your ability to protect yourself.
 Your instinct may be to scream, go ahead!
 It may startle your attacker and give you an opportunity to run away.
 Kick off your shoes if you have time and cannot run in them.
 Do not take time to look back; just get away.
 If your life is in danger, passive resistance may be your best defense.
 Tell your attacker that you have a disease or are menstruating.
 Vomiting or urinating may also convince the attacker to leave you alone.
 Yelling, hitting or biting may give you a chance to escape, do it!
 Understand that some actions on your part might lead to more harm.
 Remember, every emergency situation is different.
 Only you can decide which action is most appropriate.

 Change direction.
 Cross the street.
 Walk with confidence, hold your head up high.
 Walk briskly.
 Keep looking around and behind you so the follower knows you cannot be surprised.
-Go to a well-lighted area; the bookstore, the student center, libraries, classroom, anywhere there are people.
+Go to a well-lighted area: the bookstore, the student center, libraries, classroom, anywhere there are people.
 Notice and remember as much as possible about the person so you can give a good description.
-Report the incident to the Campus Police at 502-2911.
+Report the incident to the Campus Police at (719) 502-2911.
 If you are held up, don't resist.
 No amount of money is worth your life.
-Do not assume the robber is unarmed
+Do not assume a robber is unarmed.

 Act immediately if you believe that your child is missing.